camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 :::note

-The [AWS Terraform Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) is required to create resources in AWS.
+The [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) is required to create resources in AWS.
 You must configure the provider with the proper credentials before using it.
-You can further change the Region and other preferences and explore different [authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) methods.
+You can further change the region and other preferences and explore different [authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) methods.

 There are several ways to authenticate the `AWS` provider.